Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

       "configurations": {
         "fr": {
           "aot": true,
-          "outputPath": "dist/my-project-fr/",
+          "outputPath": "dist/fr",
           "i18nFile": "src/locale/messages.fr.xlf",
           "i18nFormat": "xlf",
           "i18nLocale": "fr"
         }

+A configuration can also contain as many file replacements as you want.
+For example the `production` configuration replaces `environment.ts` by `environment.prod.ts`.

+    "configurations": {
+      "production": {
+        "fileReplacements": [
+          {
+            "replace": "src/environments/environment.ts",
+            "with": "src/environments/environment.prod.ts"
+          }
+        ],

 A configuration is specific to a command.
-In my example above, I added the configuration to the build command, allowing to run `ng build --configuration=fr`.
+In my example above, I added the `fr` configuration to the build command, allowing to run `ng build --configuration=fr`.
 But you can reuse a configuration for another command by referencing it: